PYannick/HighFrequencyChecks/README.md

 ## High Frequency Data Quality Checks

-This package brings a series of convenience function to monitor data quality when running a survey with kobotoolbox (or any `xlsform` compatible platform).
+This package brings a series of convenience functions to monitor data quality when running a survey with kobotoolbox (or any `xlsform` compatible platform).

 It is an adaptation in R of the [Stata package for running high-frequency checks on research data at Innovations for Poverty Action](https://github.com/PovertyAction/high-frequency-checks)

+The package vignette offers a practical [data quality monitoring template](articles/HFC.html)

-It includes the following check:
+The packages includes the following check:

 ### Enumerator Productivity
  * Number of surveys per day by enumerator